This is a guest authored post by Jaison Dominic, Product Owner, and Kerby Johnson, Distinguished Software Engineer, at Amgen.

 What size clusters do you want?
 How much do you want to spend?
 Is it more important to get your reports an hour faster, or to cut costs?
 Decisions like these can now be made by individual teams.
 Collectively, this standardization of tools and languages, and a single source of truth for data scientists, analysts, and engineers, is what started enabling connected teams.

-Our current data architecture uses an Amazon S3 as the single source of truth for all data, Delta Lake as the common data layer, the Glue data catalog as the centralized metastore for Databricks, an ELK stack for monitoring with Kibana, Airflow for orchestration, and consumption, whether it’s analysts or data scientists, all operating off the Databricks Lakehouse Platform.
+Our current data architecture uses an Amazon S3 as the single source of truth for all data, Delta Lake as the common data layer, the Glue data catalog as the centralized metastore for Databricks, an ELK stack for monitoring with Kibana, Airflow for orchestration, and consumption, whether it’s analysts or data scientists, all operating off the Databricks Data Intelligence Platform.

 This common data architecture, and integrating these architectural patterns has enabled us to shift our focus from platform maintenance to really digging into what the business actually wants and what our users care about.
 The key has been our ability to leverage the lakehouse approach to unify our data across our various data teams while aligning with our business goals.